Skip to main content

 Required Documents

-New England FCU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if no POD or joint account), and additional documentation depending on the account type.
+New England FCU requires several documents to process a claim, including Certified copy of the death certificate (certified copies for all deceased owners on a multi-owner account), Government-issued photo ID for the claimant; EastRise may also require a second form of ID, a thumbprint, or a fingerprint, and Claimant's SSN, birthdate, and physical address, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-New England FCU's Death Claims / Member Services can be reached by phone at 1-800-400-8790 for questions throughout the claims process.
+New England FCU's EastRise Member Services (EastRise publishes no separate estate or death-claims department; deceased-member claims are handled by member services and the branches) can be reached by phone at 800.400.8790 for questions throughout the claims process.

 Multiple New England FCU accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Death Claims / Member Services to confirm what applies.
+Check with the EastRise Member Services (EastRise publishes no separate estate or death-claims department; deceased-member claims are handled by member services and the branches) to confirm what applies.

 New England FCU